pnp/spfx-reference-scenarios/samples/WORLDCLOCK/README.md

     ![Approve API Permissions](./images/ApproveAPIPermissions.png)

 1. After the solution has deployed you will need to sync the solution into your Teams app store.
-To do so, select the solution in the app catalog and then under the files tab in the ribbon the `Sync to Teams` option will be enabled, select it.
+To do so, select the `SPFx Teams Samples - World Clock` solution in the app catalog and then under the files tab in the ribbon the `Sync to Teams` option will be enabled, select it.
+(Note: the screen shot in an example, please make sure to approve the API requests for for teh `SPFx Teams Samples - World Clock` Package)

     ![Sync App Manifest To Teams](./images/SyncToTeams.png)